Roman-Zanotelli/ReflectionLedgerCLI/README.md

 # ReflectionLedgerCLI
-Accounting Ledger Application, Using Java Reflection and Annotations for CLI management optimizing development workflow
+Accounting Ledger Application, Using Java Reflection and Annotations for CLI management